Last reviewed on 3rd January 2022

 It’s a good idea to collate information regarding your income post-retirement.
 For instance, if you’re planning on using income from investments, savings or a pension, you’ll need to have the relevant paperwork to show lenders.
 This can be in the form of bank statements or evidence of pension payments.

 Lenders will want to look ahead and whether you’ll be able to repay the mortgage in your later years.
-This is why you should also assess your own finances to document your ability to repay your mortgage, even when retired.
+This is why you should also assess your own finances to showcase your ability to repay your mortgage, even when retired.

-Specialist mortgages for over 55s include:
+Mortgages for over 55s include:

 - Lifetime mortgages